Skip to main content

 Leave Entitlements

-• Annual Leave: 20 days (less than 2 years of experience), 26 days (more than 2 years).
+• Annual Leave: Annual leave entitlement is 20 days for anyone with less than 2 years of post-university experience, and 26 days for almost everyone else.

 7. Payroll & Taxes